panglesd/slipshow/CONTRIBUTING.md

 ### Check that the changelog is up to date

 Do that!
 And write the tag in the changelog!
+And commit and push!

 ### Do the opam release

 Use `dune-release`:
+- Call `dune-release tag --dry-run` to check
+- Call `dune-release tag` to do
+- Push the tag
 - Checkout the branch which has the tag
 - Call `dune-release distrib`
 - Call `dune-release publish distrib`
 - Call `dune-release opam pkg`
 - Call `dune-release opam submit`
 - Verify that everything is right by comparing the `opam` file for the previous version, with this one!

+- Rewrite the binary release announcement

 ### Make a slipshow-gui release